seandstewart/bardly/pending/problems/the-merchant-of-venice/uncut.md

 Why, if two gods should play some heavenly match
 And on the wager lay two earthly women,
 And Portia one, there must be something else
-Pawn’d with the other, for the poor rude world
+Pawn'd with the other, for the poor rude world
 Hath not her fellow.

 **LORENZO**